LeadWoods0902/DandD_Nightmare_Plague/The Briar Mask/Campaign Overview.md

 #### Session 2 - The Healer's Plight
 #### Session 3 - The Breaking of the Bonds
 #### Session 4 - Shadows in the Forest
+The duo come across a village plagued by beasts that prowl the forests at night
 #### Session 5 - The Forgotten Mine
-The Erehdehl are opera a counterfeiting operation, the duo accidentally stumble
+The Erehdehl are running a counterfeiting operation out of an abandoned silver mine, the duo accidentally stumble upon the mine after providing aid to miner's nearby after a cave-in
 #### Session 6 - Political Intrigue